Cathylixi/NESS/README.md

 For a quick guide to NESS in R, please check out

-For further questions and inquiries, please contact Rong Ma (rongma@hsph.harvard.edu).
+For further questions and inquiries, please contact Xi Li (xili@hsph.harvard.edu).